MicrosoftDocs/azure-docs/articles/logic-apps/create-stateful-stateless-workflows-azure-portal.md

 ### Azure Functions, Liquid Operations, and XML Operations don't appear in the designer

 Azure Logic Apps (Preview) supports built-in actions for Azure Functions, Liquid Operations, and XML Operations, such as **XML Validation** and **Transform XML**.
-However, these actions won't appear in the designer if your logic app uses an outdated version of the `Microsoft.Azure.Functions.Extension.Bundle.Workflows` file.
+However, these actions won't appear in the designer if your logic app uses an outdated version of the extension bundle, `Microsoft.Azure.Functions.ExtensionBundle.Workflows`.

 To fix this problem, follow these steps to delete the outdated version, which forces the portal to get the latest version: